influxdata/clockface/PUBLISHING.md

    - When the script asks you for the version; put in the new number ('2.6.4' for example (without the quotes))
 2. push up the new tag: `git push`
 3. update the changelog: [Changelog](https://github.com/influxdata/clockface/blob/master/CHANGELOG.md) file
+   - push it up after changing (can do a pr without an issue, if you already know your pr number this change can be included in the actual pr with the actual changes too)
 4. update the release page on github: https://github.com/influxdata/clockface/releases

    - ensure it is pointing at the correct release/commit